 National Tea Day

 Tea glorious Tea!
-Assistant Curator Georgina talks all about nation's favourite drink appearing on stamps and even under the sea!
+Deputy Curator Georgina talks all about nation's favourite drink appearing on stamps and even under the sea!

 The Cutty Sark was a tea-clipper built in 1869 to transport tea from China to England.
 It competed for the fastest tea trade voyage but never managed to take the title.
 She made 8 successful trips to China quenching Britain’s thirst for tea.
 However, with the opening of the Suez Canal and the introduction of steamships, she became redundant for tea transport and started to move other cargo.